yzyii/luashitacast/README.md

                     use /lock to unlock again.
 /lockset [number] - equips the given lockset and locks equipment
                     use /lock to unlock again.

+/lag - removes midcast delays and yellow set delays for when a zone is lagging
+       to give ashitacast the maximum chance of actually equipping the correct gear on cast. interim equip sets will no longer work when this is enabled.
 ```

 # Additional Commands for All Mage Jobs: